creativenucleus/bytejammer/explainer.md

 -> The system communicates with UDP - that means data packets fly off into the internet, and sometimes to the wrong place without raising any errors, which can make joining tricky.
 -> Folks also participate on PC, Mac and Linux, and there's usually a bit of fiddling to onboard new players.

-Bytejammer is a new rebuild of the stack and it makes some helpful improvements:
+ByteJammer is a new rebuild of the stack and it makes some helpful improvements:
 -> There's now one standalone executable, no extra scripts and no extra installs -> It's multiplatform (written in Go, and builds automatically on GitHub) [setup client]